Protection Against Phishing

 You can take several proactive measures to protect yourself against phishing.
 Be suspicious of messages that:

-If an email seems suspicious, do not click on any of the links or open any attachments in the email.
-If you do, your computer can become infected with malware.
-Even if it sounds legitimate, do not call the number given in the message or respond to the message.
+If an email or text message seems suspicious, do not click on any of the links or open/download any attachments in the email.
+If you do, your computer may become infected with malware.
+Also, never respond by sharing information if requested.
+Legitimate companies that have your information will not call you or send a request to ask for that same information.

 How does ADP protect against phishing?

 ADP fully supports Domain Message Authentication Reporting and Compliance (DMARC), an email authentication protocol that can be used to determine whether an email message that is apparently from an ADP domain was really sent by ADP or one of our trusted partners.
-We do our part, but your receiving email server must also be configured to check DMARC to block forged messages.
+We do our part, but the receiving email server must also be configured to check DMARC to block forged messages.

 How do I report phishing to ADP?